Odenezhkina/FakeStore/README.md

 # FakeStore
 **FakeStore** provides a store interface: it shows products, has an ability to save favorite products, adding products to the cart, and so on.
-The project was made for the purpose of learning the Android SDK
+The project was made for the purpose of learning the Android SDK.

 ## Features
 - Displayng products